-So what might be some practical ways for you and me to yield to God this summer?
+So what might be some practical ways for you and me to yield to God today?
 There are many!
 But here are three to get us started:

 - Get quiet…like really quiet.
 Or, as quiet as possible.
 Get alone with God.
 Don’t have expectations for that time with Him, simply give over your distracted mind and busy schedule.
 King David writes in the Psalms, “But I have calmed and quieted my soul, like a weaned child with its mother; like a weaned child is my soul within me” (Psalm 131:2).
 Have you ever seen a hungry newborn?
 That is us!
 Feed me!
 Feed me!
 I need more!
 We are discontent, distracted and rooting for more.
 Yielding to God looks like the older toddler, content to sit on her mother’s lap, calm, playful and observant.
 Let us quiet our souls to be able to sit with our Heavenly Father.
 Content.
 Calm.
 Observant.

 - Trust Him.
 It is difficult to yield to someone and give them the right of way in your life if you don’t trust them.
 Think about it, would you hand over the remote, your phone, your car keys, your credit card to just anyone?
 No!
 Trust is a big deal.
 Trusting God is an even bigger deal.
 It goes beyond belief in Him to giving over control.
 Maybe you’ve never done that.
 Maybe you’ve done that, but keep grasping for control.
 Maybe you have hurt places that have made you draw back and question.
 Trust in God must be wholehearted (Proverbs 3:5&6).